 Australia as a whole has handled the Coronavirus pandemic very well.
 We acted early, closed our borders and implemented measures to slow the spread of the virus and this has been incredibly successful.

-Perhaps one of the most successful measures enacted by the Federal Government was to impose a mandatory 14 day quarantine for all international inbound travelers returning to Australia in hotels around the country.
+Perhaps one of the most successful measures enacted by the Federal Government was to impose a mandatory 14 day quarantine for all international inbound travellers returning to Australia in hotels around the country.
 Each state would look after their own logistics using federal guidelines.
 Travelers would be restricted to their hotel rooms, guarded by police or the military along with mandatory testing on arrival, as well as two days prior to leaving to ensure that there would be a hard barrier preventing spread from overseas.

 Our community infection was always very low and this ensured that it would hopefully stay that way.